-Compensation components for members of the Executive Committee
+4. Compensation Components for Members of the Executive Committee

-The compensation for members of the Executive Committee consists of a fixed element (annual fixed salary and employee benefits), a variable element (annual variable pay and a long-term incentive) and employee benefits.
+The compensation for members of the Executive Committee consists of a fixed element (annual fixed salary), a variable element (annual variable pay and a long-term incentive), and employee benefits.
 Depending on their role, members of the Executive Committee are currently eligible for the following compensation elements:

 - (i) annual fixed salary;

-- (ii) annual variable pay;
+- (ii) annual variable pay (AVP);

-- (iii) long-term incentive; and
+- (iii) long-term incentive (LTIP); and

 - (iv) other employee benefits.